Electrify Your Ride!

-You can find an RTC Bike Share station that has electric bikes available by visiting the RTC Bike Share website Station Map or the BCycle mobile app and looking for a green lightning bolt symbol on the station icon.
+You can locate RTC Bike Share stations that have electric bikes by checking the Station Map Page on the RTC Bike Share website or in the BCycle app.
+Stations that have RTC Electric Bikes docked at them will show a green lightning bolt above the station icon.

-You can use your RTC membership card, phone number look-up, credit card look-up or BCycle mobile app to check out an RTC Electric Bike, the same way you check out any other RTC Bike Share bike.
+You can use your phone number look-up at the kiosk or the BCycle mobile app to check out an RTC Electric Bike, the same way you check out any other RTC Bike Share bike.

 How fast does the RTC Electric Bike go?

 RTC Electric Bikes provide pedal assistance up to a speed of 17 miles per hour.
 The motor in the electric bike only provides assistance when you pedal.